Tuition and Financial Aid

 Below are the loan programs available to Evening MBA and Weekend MBA students.

 Direct PLUS Loan - The Direct PLUS Loan is available to US citizens and US permanent residents who enroll in two or more courses each quarter.
 The Direct PLUS Loan is a credit-based federal loan that can be used to supplement the Direct Unsubsidized Loan.
-The interest rate is fixed at 6.84 percent and there is a 4.272 percent origination fee.
+The interest rate is fixed.
 Students can borrow up to the full cost of attendance (set by the financial aid office) minus all other financial assistance.